ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

 **fiat_currency**: The bot currently supports the following currencies: EUR, USD, CAD, JPY, GPB, AUD, CNY, INR.
 Change this value to change the currency in which Solana is converted if you choose to output fiat price.

-## No Credit Needed
+## Free Use

 [[Back to contents]](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot is 100% free to use.
 Use of this bot for your project is encouraged. **No credit is needed**.
-If you find this bot useful and insist on crediting the creator, please add @williamambrozic in the Bot's Twitter bio or simply have the bot follow @williamambrozic on Twitter.
-Thank you.
+If you find this bot useful and insist on crediting the creator, you can add @williamambrozic in the Bot's Twitter bio or simply have the bot follow @williamambrozic on Twitter.
+Thank you 🙂.

 ## Find Me